pmndrs/zustand/readme.md

 ### How to use it

-#### First create a store (or multiple, up to you...)
+#### First create a store

 Your store is a hook!
-There are no rules, you can put anything in it, atomics, objects, functions.
-Like Reacts setState, `set` *merges* state, and it has the exact same semantics.
+You can put anything in it, atomics, objects, functions.
+Like Reacts setState, `set` *merges* state.

 ```jsx
 import create from 'zustand'